asyncapi/glee/docs/pages/auth-concept/httpApiKey.md

 components:
   securitySchemes:
-    token:
+    apiKey:
-      type: http
+      type: httpApiKey
-      scheme: bearer
-      bearerFormat: JWT
+      name: api_key
+      in: query

 ```

+The `httpApiKey` could be in either the header or query parameter.

-**The Client asyncapi.yaml file does't need to implement all the security requirements in the server, it only needs to implement the ones that it uses like `http (bearer token)` here.**
+**The Client asyncapi.yaml file does not need to implement all the security requirements in the server, it only needs to implement the ones that it uses like `httpApiKey` here.**

 ### Client Side